Skip to contents

 ## [1] "settings.variable"

-It is also possible to provide a list of variables that should replace the settings variables:
+It is also possible to provide a list of variables to replace the settings variables with the argument user_settings.
+For example:

 cbook <- codebook(